Gradual Decluttering – The Easy Way to Declutter Your Entire Home

 And good news, it’s super easy to do.
-Not only that but it’s not the least bit overwhelming, doesn’t require cobwebs in your hair or sweat anywhere on your person.
+Not only that, but it’s not the least bit overwhelming, and doesn’t require cobwebs in your hair or sweat anywhere on your person.

 What is gradual Decluttering?

 Sure, it does take longer to declutter this way but I have found when you do things slowly something magical happens.
-You change who you are.
-You change how you see your things and when you do that, your home begins to take shape
+You change who you are and you change how you see your things and when you do that, your home begins to take shape

-Those new habits will help you to keep your home clean and free of a mess going forward.
-That makes gradual decluttering more than just a project, it’s a life and home changing experience that will help you to turn your home into a place you love.
+Those new habits will help you to keep your home clean and free of mess going forward.
+That makes gradual decluttering more than just a project, it’s a life and home-changing experience that will help you to turn your home into a place you love.
 Instead of a storage building for all your stuff.

 Make sure you have a nice sturdy one for this next project.
-Armed with your laundry basket walk from room to room Gathering anything that needs to be put away.
+Armed with your laundry basket, walk from room to room, gathering anything that needs to be put away.
 This could be dirty dishes, clothing, toys, office supplies, books, magazines, Etc.

 Once you are finished, take the laundry basket and go from room to room putting items away where they belong.